 Futures Frequency was developed by Sitra and it builds on previous foresight activities.
 A developer team of specialists in various fields have given valuable feedback to support the development efforts.
 The point is to increase the participants’ ability to envisage different futures and take action towards the realisation of a preferred future.
 The workshop method is intended for use by anyone.

-Futures Frequency can be adapted to the needs of various kinds of groups.
 Futures Frequency can be adapted to the needs of different groups.
 You could incorporate megatrends to bring more depth, spice up the workshop with weak signals or use other methods from the Futuremaker’s toolbox.
 If you create your own version of Futures Frequency, remember to include a reference to the original version.

 The facilitator’s handbook provides you with the support material you need to facilitate a Futures Frequency workshop.